What Is School Abuse?

 Report abuse to a school official – You can report sexual abuse or sexual assault to a teacher, coach or school faculty member.
 However, be advised these individuals are required to report abuse to school administrators.

 File a Title IX complaint – This reporting method is only available to students who go to U.S. schools that receive federal funding.
+This includes K-12 schools and most universities.
 If your school receives federal funding and you experience sexual assault or sexual harassment, you can file a complaint under Title IX.

 Under Title IX, sexual assault and sexual harassment are considered forms of sex discrimination.
 As a target of sexual misconduct, the victim is denied his or her civil rights to equal and free access to education.
 The provisions of Title IX work to correct discrimination experienced by a sexual assault victim.